Appledore Lifeboat Station: History

 An inshore lifeboat has been stationed at Appledore since 1972 and is kept in the boathouse with the boarding boat.
-The boat house had a new crew room installed at first-floor level in 1980, but was demolished in 2000 and a new station opened the following year.
+The boat house had a new crew room installed at first-floor level in 1980, but it was demolished in 2000 and a new station opened the following year.
+The new station building was designed by Poynton Bradbury Wynter Cole, costing £500,000.
+Philip Cole, one of the firm's partners, said the building's design reflects "the traditional form of early lifeboat houses" and would be made from local stone.

 Service awards

-The volunteer crews of the RNLI do not expect reward or recognition for their work, but the records include many rescues that have been recognised by letters, certificates and medals from the RNLI management.
-The following are some of the most notable.